Ast3risk-ops/Gui-Game/README.md

  Some game

  # Installation
 You will need Python 3.9+ and guizero.
-You can install it by running this command:
+You can install it by openeing a terminal and  running this command:

  ### Windows:
+Ricght-click the start button and click "Windows Powershell"
  ```bash
  pip install guizero
  ```